 A devoted family man, Tolstoy had 13 children.
 Four died either in infancy or early childhood, while the rest mostly left Russia in the aftermath of the Russian Revolution.
 During Tolstoy’s lifetime, all his family members contributed to the dissemination of his literary work and legacy, a devotion that continued after the author passed away.
 Tolstoy’s wife, Sophia Andreyevna, copied – by hand, no less — War and Peace in its entirety numerous times; in 1917 his eldest daughter Tatyana became the first director of his memorial museum, Yasnaya Polyana, while his other daughters Maria and Alexandra were his aides and authorized representatives.

-According to tolstoys.ru, there are currently almost 400 descendants of Leo Tolstoy living in different countries.
+There are currently more than 200 descendants of Leo Tolstoy living in different countries.
 Quite a few of them continue their famous ancestor’s work, preserve his legacy and study his many writings.

 In 2012, Vladimir Tolstoy became President Vladimir Putin’s cultural advisor, while his wife, Ekaterina Tolstaya, took over the role of Yasnaya Polyana’s director.

-When 2015 was designated the Year of Literature in Russia, Vladimir Tolstoy was invited to take part in its organizing committee, an appointment that came off the back of his organizational role for 2014’s All Tolstoy in a Single Click project, which was of the major literary events of the year.
+In 2014 Vladimir Tolstoy was among organizers for All Tolstoy in a Single Click project, which was of the major literary events of the year.

 The project involved digitizing the complete works of Leo Tolstoy - comprising 90 volumes, including the writer’s letters and diaries – to make them available online free of charge.
 Several thousand volunteers from all over the world took part in the initiative, helping to proofread the digitized material.